 On Christmas Eve, while Elway wouldn’t let Kubiak reschedule their talk, he was hopeful that Kubiak would change his mind before the season ended.

 “He tried to get out of it, and I wouldn’t let him get out of it,” Elway said.
-“We still had a week left and a lot of times after you make that commitment you kind of get a look at it from the other side see how it looked.
+“We still had a week left and a lot of times after you make that commitment you kind of get a look at it from the other side to see how it looks.
 He was dead set that it was time for him to go to the next chapter in his life.”

 That wasn’t what Elway wanted to hear.
 From a professional standpoint, he didn’t want to let Kubiak walk.
 However, from a friendship that has spanned 33 years, he listened.
 And that friendship was enough to see what was right for his employee.